 "I know it is," she agreed.
-"But if you were wondering, I'd tell you that I will report to my superior that I requested the assistance of an RCN line officer to apprehend the spy whom I was sent to the Gold Dust Cluster to deal with; and my superior will speak a quiet word in the ear of Admiral Anston, who will offer you the Republic's discreet thanks at his next opportunity."
+"But if youwere wondering, I'd tell you that I will report to my superior that I requested the assistance of an RCN line officer to apprehend the spy whom I was sent to the Gold Dust Cluster to deal with; and my superior will speak a quiet word in the ear of Admiral Anston, who will offer you the Republic's discreet thanks at his next opportunity."

 Daniel grinned, then shook his head in bemusement.
-"I swear to God," he said, "I never dreamed that Lt.
-Pontefract's duties as aide-de-camp extended to matters quite as personal to the Admiral as they apparently did.
-If I had...."
+"I swear to God," he said, "I neverdreamed that Lieutenant Pontefract's duties as Flag Lieutenant extended to matters quite as personal to the Admiral as they apparently did.
+If I had . . ."